zimberzimber/StarboundRecipeBook2/README.md

 A project aiming to create a place where users could view all the items and recipes in once concentrated space, serving sort of like a wiki, but just for items.
 As a side effect, modders will have to answer the same item-recipe related questions less.

-### Frequently Asked Questions ###
+### Common Queries ###

-"Why 2?"
+"I want a mod added to the list."
-> Because the first recipe book was planned as a mod for Starbound instead of a web app, but there was no implementable way without either dropping extra work on every mod author out there, or endless hours hours on my end.
+> Message me the Steam ID of the subject mod on the Discord server or via Steam, and I'll work on adding it.

 "I want an item added by mod hidden."
 > Add the following line to the items you want hidden:<br/>